SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   authorize calls to your AWS Lambda function from SmartThings

 EXAMPLES
+  authorize an app

+  NOTE: This command is the same as running the following with the AWS CLI:

+  $ aws lambda add-permission --region us-east-1 --function-name \
+  >  arn:aws:lambda:us-east-1:1234567890:function:your-test-app \
+  >  --statement smartthings --principal 906037444270 --action lambda:InvokeFunction

+  This command requires your machine to be configured to run the AWS CLI.

     $ smartthings apps:authorize arn:aws:lambda:us-east-1:1234567890:function:your-test-app

-  Note that this command is the same as running the following with the AWS CLI:

-  $ aws lambda add-permission --region us-east-1 \

-      --function-name arn:aws:lambda:us-east-1:1234567890:function:your-test-app \

-      --statement smartthings --principal 906037444270 --action lambda:InvokeFunction

-  It requires your machine to be configured to run the AWS CLI
 ```

 _See code: [src/commands/apps/authorize.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/@smartthings/cli@1.0.0/packages/cli/src/commands/apps/authorize.ts)_